-ASU 2019-01, Leases (Topic 842), changes the accounting treatment for operating leases by requiring recognition of a lease asset and lease liability at the present value of the lease payments in the Statement of Financial Position and disclosure of key information about leasing arrangements.
-During 2020, the FASB issued ASU 2020-05 and delayed the implementation date by one year.
-The ASU is effective for non-public entities beginning after December 15, 2021.
-The ASU can be applied at the beginning of the earliest period presented using a modified retrospective approach or applied at the beginning of the period of adoption recognizing a cumulative-effect adjustment.
+ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+The ASU is effective for Ayuda, Inc. for the year ending September 30, 2024.
+The ASU can be applied at the beginning of the earliest period presented using a modified retrospective approach.

-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND GENERAL INFORMATION (Continued)

-New accounting pronouncement not yet adopted (continued) -

 Ayuda, Inc. plans to adopt the new ASU at the required implementation date and management is currently in the process of evaluating the adoption method and the impact of the new standard on its accompanying financial statements.